Concert: 04/May/2014: Faculté de Musique de l’Université de Montréal – Salle Serge-Garant

-The Gregorian chant of the Psalm 150, from the Lauds of the Paschal Vigil, is the basis of the composition, which has an ABA’ form.
+The Gregorian chant of the Psalm 150, sung in the Paschal Vigil in the Extraordinary Form of the Roman Rite, is the basis of the composition, which has an ABA’ form.

 The piece assembles modalism and linear dissonances, as well as Medieval sonority.
 The character is joyful and mysterious.
 Different textures and timbres are exploited.
 The organ/piano usually accompanies the choirs, except for some interludes and a solo after the word “organo”.